 + - Is "innocent partner" coverage available to cover potential claims not disclosed on the firm's application?

 Yes, under certain circumstances.
 If an attorney knows of a potential claim but fails to disclose it on the firm's application, the attorney will have no coverage for the claim.
 However, so long as the firm has circulated the application or a Firm Attorney Questionnaire for verification among all firm attorneys before submitting it to the PLF, there will be excess coverage for those attorneys who did not know of the potential claim if a claim subsequently is made.

 Yes, although many of the exclusions in the Excess Plan are similar to the exclusions in the primary PLF Claims Made Plan, the exclusions have been modified to apply to the Excess Plan and should be read carefully.
 For example, because the Excess Plan is issued to law firms rather than to individual attorneys, the exclusions were modified to clarify which ones apply to all firm members and which apply only to certain firm members.
-Exclusions 22 (Office Sharing), 23 (Excluded Attorney), and 24 (Excluded Firm) are not contained in the PLF Claims Made Plan.
+See Section VII of the PLF Excess Plan to learn what additional exclusions apply that are not contained in the PLF Claims Made Plan.